Exatlon

 Exatlon is a reality competition series where two teams of physically fit contestants compete against each other.
 The teams are composed of athletes (such as current and former Olympians), sports professionals and celebrities on one team and ordinary people with athletic ability, from all walks of life on the other team.
 All must have strong physical skills and sporting abilities.

 Exatlon is a team-oriented competition which moves to an individual mode in its final weeks, culminating in a final round where a male and female are crowned the Exatlon champions.
 The format varies in certain markets where the male and female compete in the final for one of them to be crowned the Exatlon champion.

-Created by Turkish production company Acun Medya, the format was first aired in Brazil on Rede Bandeirantes in 2017 and since then has been a rating success in Mexico (TV Azteca), Romania (Kanal D), Slovenia (Planet TV), Colombia (Canal RCN), US Hispanic (Telemundo), Hungary (TV2), Turkish (Netflix), Germany (Sport 1) and Greece (SKAI).
+Created by Turkish production company Acun Medya, the format was first aired in Brazil on Rede Bandeirantes in 2017 and since then has been a rating success in Mexico (TV Azteca), Romania (Kanal D), Slovenia (Planet TV),Colombia (Canal RCN), US Hispanic (Telemundo), Hungary (TV2), Turkish (Netflix), Germany (Sport 1), Greece (SKAI) and Serbia (Informer TV).

-Format

-An Exatlon season is stretched across 4 to 6 nights a week from a minimum of 12 weeks to as many as 31 weeks.

-Each day the teams compete on specially designed parkour courses.
-The parkour courses are designed as head-to-head races (tête-à-tête).
-The first team to achieve 10 wins is crowned that day's winning team - 10 is the Winner.

-Exatlon's key point of difference is its complex parkour courses that can test the most accomplished athlete.
-These stable parkours combine running tracks with swimming pools, hurdles, obstacles, balance beams, toboggan slides, sand & mud crawl nets, crawl tunnels, under/over bars, dropping platforms, and physical sporting mechanisms.
-Each parkour has a further skill-based ending that is changed according to the game requirements.
-The game endings are interchangeable across the parkours with over 50 possible choices.
-The parkours are long testing tracks that require a number of sporting skills.
-Each one can involve any combination of speed, swimming, jumping, balance, flexibility, strength, dexterity, coordination, muscle memory and sporting intelligence.
-The Exatlon parkours test all aspects of an athlete's abilities.

-Individuals need to perform at their highest level consistently as this is the only way they can secure a strong position within their team rankings.
-These rankings are important as regularly, over the course of the series, contestants will be eliminated from either team.

-Exatlon's host plays and important role in the show commentating on each parkour, guiding the viewer through each game.
-A unique characteristic of this sports-reality format is the sports style commentary.